Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Introduction

 \section{Introduction}

-This paper is about an efficient numerical solver for elliptic boundary value problems in piecewise smooth domains.
-Such a solver is useful for applications in physics and engineering, where computational domains of interest often have boundaries that contain singular points such as corners and triple junctions.
-Furthermore, elliptic boundary value problems in non-smooth domains are difficult to solve irrespective of what numerical method is used.
+This tutorial is about an efficient numerical solver for elliptic boundary value problems in domains whose boundaries contain some sort of singular points.
+Such a solver is useful for applications in physics and engineering, where computational domains of interest often have corners, triple junctions, and close-to-touching boundary parts.
+Furthermore, these problems are difficult to solve irrespective of what numerical method is used.
 The reason being that the solution, or the quantity representing the solution, often exhibits a non-smooth behavior close to boundary singularities.
-That behavior is hard to resolve by polynomials, which underly most approximation schemes.
+That behavior is hard to resolve by polynomials, which underlie most approximation schemes.
 Mesh refinement is needed.
 This is costly and may lead to artificial ill-conditioning and the loss of accuracy.

 The numerical solver we propose takes its starting point in an integral equation reformulation of the boundary value problem at hand.
-More precisely, we assume that the problem can be modeled as a Fredholm second kind integral equation with integral operators that are compact away from singular boundary points and whose solution is a layer density representing the solution to the original problem.
-At the heart of our solver lie certain integral transforms.
-Their inverses, constructed in a recursive manner and on locally refined temporary meshes, modify the kernels of the integral operators in such a way that the layer density becomes piecewise smooth and simple to resolve by polynomials.
-Conceptually, this corresponds to applying a fast direct solver~\cite{kong11} locally to regions with troublesome geometry.
-We then apply a global iterative method.
+We assume that the problem can be modeled as a Fredholm second kind integral equation with compact integral operators away from singular boundary points and whose solution is a layer density representing the solution to the original problem.
+We seek a discrete approximation to the layer density using Nyström discretization~\cite[Chapter 4]{Atki97}.
+At the heart of the solver lies an integral transform whose inverse modifies the kernels of the integral operators in such a way that the layer density becomes piecewise smooth and simple to resolve by polynomials.
+The inverse is constructed recursively on small, locally refined, temporary meshes.
+Conceptually, this corresponds to applying a fast direct solver~\cite{Kong11} locally to regions with troublesome geometry.
+A global iterative method is then applied.
+Finally, the original layer density is reconstructed by running the recursion backwards, should it be explicitly needed.
 This gives us many of the advantages of fast direct methods, for example the ability to deal with certain classes of operators whose spectra make them unsuitable for iterative methods.
 In addition, the approach is typically much faster than using only a fast direct solver.